softwareTestingResearch/pytest-ranking/README.md

 ```

 The default value is 50.
-Note that the plugin does not store any historical run logs, it merely resets cached ranking heuristics after every `rank-hist-len` number of runs.
+Note that `pytest-ranking` does not store any historical test run logs, it merely updated its cached data from the previous run with data from the latest run.

 ### Running tests in random order